The Breakdown with Brian Baker

 Hollywood is cruel, however, and the public is fickle.
 At a crucial time in his career, Burt suffered an injury on the set of "City Heat" that took him out of the game for nearly two years.
 By the time he returned, the public had moved on.
 Reynolds fought his way back and eventually enjoyed some of the best critical success of his career with "Evening Shade" and "Boogie Nights," but he never recaptured the star power he once had.

-Midwest native and successful actor, writer, and director Mark Fauser is one of many lives that was touched by Burt Reynolds.
-In his new book, "Because of Burt," Mark shares with readers his journey in the entertainment industry and his many memories of working with his teacher, mentor, and friend, Burt Reynolds.
+Midwest native and successful actor, writer, and director Mark Fauser is one of the many lives that was touched by Burt Reynolds.
+In his new book, "Because of Burt," Mark candidly shares about his own personal journey in the entertainment industry and his many memories of working with his teacher, mentor, and friend, Burt Reynolds.

-As a self-proclaimed Burt Reynolds fanatic who knows more about the Bandit than he probably knew himself (my wife and I re-created a scene from "Best Friends" during our wedding ceremony.
-'Nuff said), I can say without hesitation that "Because of Burt" is the first book to truly capture the 'real' Burt Reynolds and all the many lives that were touched by his kindness in his 82 years.
+I'm well established as certified Burt Reynolds fanatic who knows more about the Bandit than he likely knew about himself.
+How fanatical?
+My wife and I re-created a scene from "Best Friends" during our wedding ceremony.
+I can say without hesitation that "Because of Burt" is the first book to truly capture the 'real' Burt Reynolds and all the many lives that were touched by his kindness throughout the years.

 I sat down with Mark Fauser this week for an hour-long conversation about his friend and subject of his book, "Because of Burt," Burt Reynolds.
 Click the link below to hear it in its entirety.